Listen to this article.

 Sharing your story gives other people permission to share their own.
 As people, we crave connection on a deep level, and so when someone shares vulnerably, we resonate.
 We believe them to be trustworthy and safe, so we begin to open the door to our own vulnerabilities.

 I have stood behind podiums in rooms full of people and shared my story.
 I have hugged women who found themselves in my words, and I have grieved every precious name they have shared with me.
-I have written social media posts, and I write for this blog.
-As a result, I have connected with more grieving parents than my heart ever thought it could handle.
+I have connected with more grieving parents than my heart ever thought it could handle.
 Yes, my story and my words have reached them, but their stories have also reached me.

-It is a distinct and humbling privilege to get to the chance to write for this blog every week.
-It is also a true honor to have my story published on the Carrying To Term website.
-We believe so much in the power of stories, and for that reason, we have an entire space on our site dedicated to stories.
-Every story on our site is written by grieving parents in their own words.
+We at Carrying To Term believe so much in the power of stories, and for that reason, we have an entire space on our site dedicated to them.
+Each story on our site is written by grieving parents in their own words.
 They put words to their experience and have shared vulnerably so that other grieving parents might find support, connection, and comfort.
 We’ve also added the ability to filter by diagnosis to aid you in finding stories that most closely resemble your own.

 If you’d like to share your story with our community, please email email@example.com.
 (Please note that while we can’t publish every story, we read and consider everything we receive.)